- 1 Introduction & benefits

 Telcred uses the O3C (One-Click-Connection-Component) technology developed by Axis Communications, which makes the door controllers both simple to install and secure.
 With O3C, door controllers connect to the Telcred service using an encrypted outgoing IP-connection, which means that in most cases there is no need to configure firewalls or routers.
 After the physical installation, the installer pushes a button on the controller which then automatically downloads the connection settings from an Axis server and immediately uses them to connect to the Telcred service.

-The Telcred Personal app for iOS and Android can be used to open doors as a complement or alternative to traditional cards and keyfobs.
-Opening a door with the app typically takes less than a second and can be used to let someone in remotely.
-Alternatively, if all users have the app neither cards nor readers are necessary!
+The Telcred Personal and Telcred Home apps for iOS and Android can be used to open doors as a complement or alternative to traditional cards and keyfobs.
+Opening a door with an app typically takes less than a second and can be used to let someone in remotely.
+If all users can use an app neither cards nor readers are necessary!
 Using a smartphone instead of a card has the added benefit of better security.
 Compared to access cards, most people are less likely to lose or lend their phone to someone else or to share their PIN.
 Another form of mobile access is through a URL for visitors (see directly below).

 A Visit allows the administrator to create a PIN and/or URL that can be used to open one or more doors during a specified time, e.g. in connection with a meeting or an event.
 The PIN is entered on a reader at the door and the URL can be included in e.g. an email to the visitors.
 When the visitors arrive, they can let themselves in simply by entering the PIN or clicking the URL in their smartphone email application, without having to receive an access card or install an app.
 PIN and URL are to be considered low security (anyone who has access to the PIN or the URL can open the door), but for many use cases this is an acceptable tradeoff for the convenience it provides.